openfarmcc/OpenFarm/README.md

  * When designing API endpoints, follow the [JSONAPI.org formatting guide](http://jsonapi.org/format/)
  * Please write specs for your code.
 We use Rspec as our testing framework.

-### How to Contribute
+#### How to Contribute

  1. Fork this repo.
  2. Fix stuff, write features, unit tests(!).
  3. Send pull request to master.

 Not sure where to help?
-Take a look at the issues thread.
-It is advisable to let other know your intent to implement a feautre before starting, as it lets other contributors focus their efforts elsewhere.
+Take a look at the [Issue Tracker](https://github.com/openfarmcc/OpenFarm/issues).
+It is advisable to let others know your intent to implement a feautre before starting, as it lets other contributors focus their efforts elsewhere.

+Want to see the big picture?
+We have a [project roadmap](https://docs.google.com/spreadsheets/d/13_VQDOm8HpM49Ql3HyNfL9ut5JlqbLEDA9yEk5OqgqU/edit?usp=sharing) for that!

 ### FAQ